 Emission Mode — Determines the mode to calculate emission.
 The Black Body option additionally uses the Temperature parameters to control emission, otherwise the Temperature parameters have no effect.

-Emission Weight — Specifies the amount of emission applied to the volume.
+Emission Weight — Scales the emission applied to the volume.

 Emission Color — This color's value data is a multiplier on the emission weight, the color itself will tint the emission.